GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 application.
 You may show ads alongside a third-party website only if all of the following criteria are met:
 - This behavior is clearly disclosed to the user.
-- There is clear attribution of the ads' source wherever those ads appear.
+- There is clear attribution of the ads' sources wherever those ads appear.
 - The ads do not interfere with any native ads or functionality of the website.
 - The ads do not mimic or impersonate the native ads or content on the third-party website, and the ads adhere to the content policy on [impersonation and deceptive behavior][19].

 {% Aside %}

-Currently, AdSense may not be used to serve ads in Products, per [AdSense policies][adsense].
+Currently, AdSense may not be used to serve ads in products, per [AdSense policies][adsense].

 {% endAside %}